leersmathieu/payday2clicker/README.md

 # Contributor

-Morgant Mignot : Master of OOP
+Morgan Mignot : Master of OOP
 Poney : Following development

 *A big thank's to all testers / feedbackers*